Dellen Millard and Mark Smich found guilty of murdering Laura Babcock

 Court heard that Babcock's life began to unravel in the months leading up to her disappearance.
 Her friends testified that she was using cocaine and struggled with her mental health, but was hopeful about a recent diagnosis of borderline personality disorder.

-She fell out with her family and became transient, bouncing from place to place with her small dog, Lacey.
+She fell out with her family and became transient, bouncing from place to place with her small dog.
 She couldn't find work and in June 2012 began working as an escort.

-A former boyfriend, Shawn Lerner, told court he put her up in a west-end hotel in late June for two nights and lent her his iPad to help her search for apartments.
+A former boyfriend, Shawn Lerner, told court he put her up in a hotel in late June for two nights and lent her his iPad to help her search for apartments.

 On June 30, Babcock and Millard exchanged text messages, according to cellphone data police found on Millard's computers.
-Two days later, Millard purchased a 32-calibre gun from Matthew Ward-Jackson, who testified at trial.
+Two days later, Millard purchased a gun from Matthew Ward-Jackson, who testified at trial.

-Cellphone data shows that on July 3, the Babcock and Millard met near the Kipling subway station around 6:30 p.m.
-Both their cellphone then moved to Millard's house, where Smich's phone pinged off a nearby cell tower.
+Cellphone data shows that on July 3, the Babcock and Millard met near a subway station around 6:30 p.m.
+Both their cellphones then moved to Millard's house, where Smich's phone pinged off a nearby cell tower.

 Babcock's last outgoing call was made to voicemail at 7:03 p.m. that same day.
-Her phone, a BlackBerry, has not been found.
+Her phone has not been found.

 On July 4, Millard sent Smich a photograph of a large object wrapped in a blue tarp.
 The Crown said it was Babcock's body.